 Table of contents:

-In addition to being a visualization of your company's structure, there are lots of benefits of implementing an org chart:
+In addition to outlining the roles, responsibilities, and relationships between employees and departments, there are lots of benefits of implementing an org chart:

 Removes ambiguity: Not having an org chart is like being lost in an unfamiliar forest—you're just wandering around, asking woodland creatures who your new direct report is.
 The org chart is a roadmap to understanding who does what, who answers to whom, and who to butter up for a good parking spot.